Health-Education-England/tis-trainee-forms/README.md

-# TIS Microservice Template
+# TIS Trainee Forms Microservice

 ## About
-This is a template to be used for TIS microservices with the following
+This is a TIS self service's trainee forms microservice to be used with the following
 technology:

  - Java 11